progit/progit/pl/05-distributed-git/01-chapter5.markdown

 <!-- Many larger projects have established procedures for accepting patches — you’ll need to check the specific rules for each project, because they will differ.
 However, many larger public projects accept patches via a developer mailing list, so I’ll go over an example of that now. -->

 Przepływ pracy jest podobny do poprzedniego - tworzysz tematyczne gałęzie dla każdej grupy zmian nad którymi pracujesz.
 Różnica polega na tym, w jaki sposób wysyłasz je do projektu.
-Zamiast tworzyć rozwidlenie i wypychać do niego zmiany, tworzysz wiadomość email dla każdego zestawu zmian i wysyłasz je na listę dyskusyjną:
+Zamiast tworzyć rozwidlenie i wypychać do niego zmiany, tworzysz wiadomość e-mail dla każdego zestawu zmian i wysyłasz je na listę dyskusyjną:

 <!-- The workflow is similar to the previous use case — you create topic branches for each patch series you work on.
 The difference is how you submit them to the project.
 Instead of forking the project and pushing to your own writable version, you generate e-mail versions of each commit series and e-mail them to the developer mailing list: -->